-This section deals with the process of configuring a single load balancer appliance via the web based wizard.
+This section covers the process of configuring a single load balancer appliance via the web based wizard.
 The web based wizard enables you to configure a complete working configuration with one virtual server and one real server.
-You can then continue in the web interface to make modifications to this basic configuration, add additional Virtual IP's (VIPs), Real Servers (RIPs) etc.
+You can then continue in the Web User Interface to make modifications to this basic configuration, add additional Virtual IP's (VIPs), Real Servers (RIPs) etc.